 As part of the approval process, a licensed mortgage lender will review your application and determine how much house you can afford.
 A general rule of thumb is 2.5 to 3 times your gross household annual income, but any other debts you have will also need to be considered (auto, credit cards, student loans, etc).
 Of course, you can always pick a house for less than the maximum!
 Once you select a home, you will be presented with a commitment letter detailing the lease terms and the price you will pay to buy the home from HALO when you get your mortgage.
 This is when you will be required to make the Option payment, which will be refunded later if you buy the home from HALO.

-After you sign a commitment letter and make required payments, HALO will purchase the home and lease it to you for up to 12 months.
-In addition to the lease, you will sign a Purchase Option agreement, which guarantees your right to buy the home at a fixed price from HALO at any time during the life of the lease.
-A typical Purchase Option agreement will provide two Option Purchase Prices at different dates (for example, 6 months and 12 months).
-The Option Purchase Prices are fixed upfront and are based on HALO’s acquisition cost and how long you wait to buy the home.
+After you sign a commitment letter and make the required payments, HALO will purchase the home and lease it to you for 12 months.
+Don't worry if you don't qualify within the lease period; as long as you are paying your rent and progressing toward a mortgage, we will extend your lease up to three years.
+In addition to the lease, you will sign a Purchase Option agreement, which guarantees your right to buy the home at a fixed price at any time during the life of the lease.
+A typical Purchase Option agreement will provide two Option Purchase Prices at different dates (for example, 12 and 24 months).
+The Option Purchase Prices are fixed upfront and are based on HALO's acquisition cost and how long you wait to buy the home.

-The payment for the Purchase Option agreement is 3.5% - 5% of your final option Purchase Price (example: $7,000 - $10,000 on a $200,000 home).
-The amount of the option payment is determined by HALO based upon our financial review of your application and the property you select.
+The payment for the Purchase Option agreement is 3.5% of your final option Purchase Price (example: $7,000 on a $200,000 home).
 This option payment will be credited back to you if you purchase your home from HALO.
 This is designed to ensure that you are committed to buying the home, and that when you obtain a mortgage, your down payment funds are available.

 The Purchase Option agreement is due as soon as HALO’s offer is accepted by the seller.
 This is also when you sign the commitment letter (see Once I find my house, what happens next? above).